rentruewang/snippets/README.md

 ## What languages are you interested in working on?

-I'm only interested in Python, C/C++, Java, JavaScript/TypeScript.
+I'm only interested in Python, C/C++/CUDA, Java, JavaScript/TypeScript.

-Basically all software has been implemented with one of those technologies, so there is not a lot of need to reach anywhere else.
+Basically all software has been implemented with one of those technologies, so there is not a lot of need to acutally learn anything else.

-Languages outside Python, C/C++, Java, JS/TS will never make this list.
+Languages outside Python, C/C++/CUDA, Java, JS/TS will never make this list.

 Here's a question I ask myself when considering this list: When I start a company, do I want to see this language used?
 If so, put it here.
 Or else no matter how much I love it, it's a waste of my time.

+After all, why would I want to spend time on a language that'll probably die anyways?

-## Do you know other languages?
+## But do you know other languages?

 Yes.
-See my [LinkedIn](https://linkedin.com/in/rentruewang/) page for a full list of languages I know.

-I just feel like other languages are not really worth investing in time and mental resources in actually mastering.

-Instead, I should work on making better technology (architecture, algorithm etc).
+See the notable languages that don't make the list.
+However, instead of languages, I (at least try to) focus on making better technology (architecture, algorithm etc).

-## You sure you don't want to add language X?

-Because almost all software technologies (frameworks) have a counterpart library (framework) written in these languages.
-For a language to be listed here, it has to have a massive and vibrant ecosystem, and killer application.
-After all, why would I want to spend time on a language that'll probably die anyways?
-If a language isn't the best solution to something, then for me, a mortal, it's not worth deploying time and resources into.

 ## Details of Languages that made the list: